Chantland/eHRAF_Scraper/README.md

         pyinstaller  --onefile --add-data 'Resources:Resources'  --icon=Resources/favicon.icns Scraper_GUI.py

 Note that you must input this prompt in a terminal which currently has activated the virtual environment (venv) mentioned above.
-Usually activation is something like `source /path/to/your/venv/bin/activate`
+Usually, activation is something like `source /path/to/your/venv/bin/activate`

-You may need to change the file's icon manually if it does not set.
+You may need to change the file's icon manually if it is not set or save to something other than .icns if you are not using a Mac.